TheMarlboroMan/dfw-jumpstart/README.md

 The idea here is to have a very basic application so things can run with little copy and paste.

+There are two controllers here: a very simple console with four commands or so (first try to implement one) and a little game-like thing.

 ##Getting started:

 - Install dependencies and compile them (libdansdl2, dfw, herramientas_proyecto).